TopNaid/TopNaid/README.md

 - 👋 Hi, I’m @TopNaid
-- 👀 I’m interested in Python, SQLite, Postgressql
+- 👀 I’m interested Web, App, Software Development.
-- 🌱 Current area of interest HTML,Python, PostgresSQL
+- 🌱 Current area of interest HTML,CSS,JavaScript,Python, PostgresSQL
 - 💞️ I’m looking to collaborate on any project to aid improvement
 - 📫 How to reach me . habeebjinad6@gmail.com